Assessing the Ship Motion Prediction Capabilities of the Open-Source Model NEMOH Against Field Observations: Sea state and ship motion data

 The sea states exhibit a clear nonlinear signature through weakly non-Gaussian properties.
 Skewness ranges between 0.05 and 0.2, with an average value of approximately 0.1 (Fig.\ref{fig:data_skewness_wave}).
 This non-Gaussian characteristic is further confirmed by kurtosis, which, accounting for both bound and free wave contributions, ranges between 3 and 3.5 (Fig.\ref{fig:data_kurtosis_wave}), with an average centred around 3.1.
 The effect of bound waves (second-order nonlinearity) dominates the kurtosis, while the influence of free waves remains marginal.
 Further evidence is provided by the wave steepness ($\epsilon$), which ranges from 0.01 to 0.13, with fewer than 5\% of cases exceeding 0.1, a threshold above which strong nonlinearity is commonly observed \citep[e.g.][]{Onorato2009sKurtosisRange,Toffoli2024SeaStats}.

 For ship motion, the skewness of heave, pitch, and roll primarily oscillates around zero (Fig. \ref{fig:data_skewness_ship}), though it occasionally reaches values as high as approximately 0.1.
 Kurtosis remains slightly sub-Gaussian, with most values below 3 and centered around 2.9 (Fig. \ref{fig:data_kurtosis_ship}), regardless of the motion type.
-However, kurtosis for roll occasionally exceeds 3.1, indicating the presence of weak nonlinear motion effects.
+However, kurtosis for roll occasionally exceeds 3.1, indicating weakly non-Gaussian properties.
 Despite this, the overall linear response aligns with numerical simulations \citep{decorte2021use,Xiao2020KurtosisShip}, which demonstrate that nonlinearity is transferred to ship motion when quasi-resonant interactions dominate wave nonlinearity, whereas the motion response remains linear when bound waves are the dominant source of nonlinearity.